 What to do about the disturbing findings of this latest research on stress among today’s youth?

-From our vantage point, the best approaches to buffering stress/anxiety/distress include the following tips:
+From our vantage point, the best approaches to buffering stress, anxiety, and distress include the following tips:

-- Practice better coping through exercise, mindfulness meditation, self-acceptance, etc.
+- Practice better coping through exercise, mindfulness meditation, and self-acceptance.

 - Develop and cultivate close friendships in “real” time and space.